Bill Hicks: Censorship and aftermath

-Denis Leary's plagiarism
+Denis Leary's alleged plagiarism

 For many years, Hicks was friends with fellow comedian Denis Leary, but in 1993, he was angered by Leary's album No Cure for Cancer, which featured lines and subject matter similar to his own routine.
-According to American Scream: The Bill Hicks Story by Cynthia True, upon hearing the album Hicks was furious.
+According to American Scream: The Bill Hicks Story by Cynthia True, hearing the album had infuriated Hicks.
 "All these years, aside from the occasional jibe, he had pretty much shrugged off Leary's lifting.
 Comedians borrowed, stole stuff, and even bought bits from one another.
 Milton Berle and Robin Williams were famous for it.
 This was different.
 Leary had practically taken line for line huge chunks of Bill's act and recorded it."
-The friendship ended abruptly as a result.
+As a result, the friendship ended abruptly.

-At least three stand-up comedians have gone on the record stating they believe Leary stole Hicks's material, as well as his persona and attitude.
+At least three stand-up comedians have stated on-record that Leary stole Hicks's material, and copied his persona and attitude.
 In an interview, when Hicks was asked why he had quit smoking, he answered, "I just wanted to see if Denis would, too."
 In another interview, Hicks said, "I have a scoop for you.
-I stole his [Leary's] act.
+I stole [Leary's] act.
 I camouflaged it with punchlines, and to really throw people off, I did it before he did."
-During a 2003 Comedy Central Roast of Denis Leary, comedian Lenny Clarke, a friend of Leary's, said a carton of cigarettes was backstage from Bill Hicks, with the message, "Wish I had gotten these to you sooner."
+During a 2003 Comedy Central Roast of Leary, comedian Lenny Clarke said that a carton of cigarettes from Hicks was backstage, with the message, "Wish I had gotten these to you sooner."
 This joke was cut from the final broadcast.

-The controversy surrounding plagiarism is also mentioned in American Scream:
+American Scream describes an incident in the plagiarism controversy: